top of page

 Scoring

-Back points (also called near fall) are awarded when one wrestler comes close to pinning the other (i.e. exposing the other wrestler's back) and are worth two or three points depending on the length of time that the opponent's back is exposed.
+Back points (also called near fall) are awarded when one wrestler comes close to pinning the other (i.e. exposing the other wrestler's back) and are worth two, three or four points depending on the length of time (2, 3 or 4 seconds) that the opponent's back is exposed.
 In addition, penalty points can be awarded when the opposing wrestler performs illegal moves or is penalized for excessive stalling.

 Competition is conducted in a manner as to promote and require good sportsmanship.